Best pushchair brands

 Our table reveals key information about the iCandy brand and its products from our tests both in the lab and with parents.

 Not a member?
-Sign up for a £1 Which? trial for instant access to these and our thousands of other reviews.
+Join Which? for instant access to these and our thousands of other reviews.

 |iCandy brand overview|

 1 Based on all tested models still available August 2018.

 There are six pushchair models in the iCandy range – Apple, Strawberry, Peach, Peach Blossom, Orange and Raspberry.

 iCandy pushchairs can be used as a travel system by attaching a range of baby car seats, including the Maxi-Cosi Cabriofix or the Maxi-Cosi Pebble car seat, available separately.
 Find out how these performed in our Maxi-Cosi baby car seat reviews.

 The Peach 5 is the latest version of the ever-popular Peach pushchair.
 It's available as a single or double pushchair (peach blossom), while the Apple can be converted into a double buggy if you buy a Pear adaptor kit to hold a second seat and the iCandy Orange is another convertible single to double.

 The Peach is available in a three-wheeled ‘All-Terrain’ version, as well as the standard version with four wheels.